On this page

 Timeout and retry

-When Okta calls your external service, it enforces a default timeout of 3 seconds.
+When Okta calls your external service, it enforces a default timeout of three seconds.
 Okta attempts at most one retry.
 Responses with a 4xx status code aren't retried.
+Response with a 5xx status code are retried.

-Note: Ensure that your external service can send responses to requests from Okta within the 3-second timeout limit.
+Note: Ensure that your external service can send responses to requests from Okta within the three-second timeout limit.

 See Your Service's responses to event delivery requests for more information on the HTTP responses that you need to send.